 When I try to exit either Coxs Lane, or Church Hill to turn right to travel towards Thatcham, I have to wait for up to 5 minutes and sometimes longer to find a safe gap in the traffic.
 And the risk of a collision is high because there is a constant stream of drivers using the Bath Road to travel between M4, Newbury and beyond.
-The speed limit has been reduced from 60 mph to 50 mph for safety reasons.
-But unexpected congestion and drivers speeding up make up time makes traffic speed irregular & unpredictable on this road.
-This makes it very dangerous for anyone pulling out against the grain of traffic!
 This road simply can't safely accommodate any increase in traffic.

-Broad Lane, The Common and The Avenue are already being used as rat runs for people as an alternative to using the congested Bath Road.
-I feel unsafe driving along these roads as impatient drivers overtake at speed during rush hour.
-These roads are also regularly used by me and my friends with our dogs, horses and bikes.
-We criss cross these roads to find different tracks through the common for walks.
-Inevitable traffic (5,000 extra cars potentially?) will bleed from this NE Development onto these roads making it unsafe for us to use for recreation and polluting this exceptionally beautiful wooded environment with fuel emissions.
-This AONB is so revered that it regularly attracts people from outside of the area to enjoy it.
-Increasing the flow of traffic in the middle of this rare and beautiful place will make it less friendly and safe for everyone wanting to enjoy fresh air and nature.
 When travelling to Thatcham, I use Hart Hill and Floral Way.
 Harts Hill has several dangerous blind bends and a steep descent into floral way: treacherous in icy conditions.
 Floral Way is heavily congested during rush hour traffic.
-May I see the traffic modelling for any junctions on these roads, and in particular any safety assessment done on the risk to other road users of having junctions on these roads?
+It would be good to see the traffic modelling for any junctions on these roads, and in particular any safety assessment done on the risk to other road users of having junctions on these roads?
 I can't see how increased traffic is going to encourage safe and sustainable commuting: riding a bike down Harts Hills will be even more perilous?